tomaz/appledoc/Readme.markdown

 target and build it.
 It will install all required files to the application support directory (you still need to manually copy the executable).

 Now you're ready to go!
+Build the project to generate the `appledoc` executable.
+I recommend you copy the executable to some directory on your path such as `/usr/local/bin` or similar so that it is easily accessible.
 You can periodically check for updates by typing the following into your terminal:

 	cd <directory where you installed appledoc>
 	git pull

+If you're using precompiled executable, the installation is similar.
+Just copy the files to the locations as mentioned above.

 Quick start / tutorial